STAFF & BOARD

 ROB KITCHEN

-Rob is a civil engineer working as a Project Management Leader for Coffey International looking after all private, Local and State Government projects.
+Rob is a civil engineer working with deep expertise as a project manager for large scale private, Local and State Government projects.
 He has a hands-on role as a Project Director on key projects including a new Sydney CBD hotel and SINSW projects.

 He previously worked with Pacific Link Housing to increase its housing portfolio through the construction of new housing; and with the NSW State Government at the Department of Land and Property and the Department of Planning where his main project there was the $1 billion mixed use redevelopment of Gosford Waterfront.